TonyStark679/Enhanced-Virtuality/README.md

 cp .env.example .env
 python jarvis.py

+### ✍🏻 NOTE:
-Add your Gemini API key to .env.
+-Add api key to .env.
-🧠 Modes:
-auto • gemini • qwen
-Built for Android.
-Built for offline resilience.
-Built because why not. ⚡
+-To use qwen (offline mode) turn off your internet/Wi-Fi and then type into the prompt area.